R1c4rdCo5t4/fcul-mei-notes/1sem/TFDis/5-read-write-register-abstraction.md

 - Place all the write operations and then the read operations - this is because *R.write(2)* needs to precede *R.read() → 2*
 - On the other hand, as the read is sequential, it imposes a total order on its read operations (process order):
 	- *R.write(0), R.write(1), R.write(2), R.read() → 2, **R.read() → 1***
 - This sequence does not belong on the specification of a sequential register, since once the register reads 2 (the most recent value), it should always return 2 or any future value from subsequent writes.
 The fact that the register reads 1 later shows that the total order (process order) doesn't respect the sequential model.
+- **Due to the possibility of *new/old inversions*, a regular register cannot have a sequential specification**.

 Despite this limitation, regular registers are still very useful:
 - They can be easily built on top of message passing systems